This is one of the most popular questions I get asked, probably because it involves a lot of commitment, and that is…

 And a nice firm liner for your detail and line work.
 I like Leafgel’s Liner L or the award winning Nail Thoughts Detailer Liner Brush.

 For your colors for 5+ years I’ve used Vetro’s oval brush for my color application and I really really like it.
 My second favorite would be the Vetro Max, or the Kokoist Round brush if working on longer nails.
-And as I mention in my previous video I do find myself to work so much comfortably with a rounded edge to my brush rather than a flat one.
+And as I mention in my previous video I do find myself to work so much comfort with a rounded edge to my brush rather than a flat one.

-Well y’all thank you so much for joining me in this episode #3 of this current Japanese Gel Series, if you’ve missed previous episodes make sure to check out the playlist on it.
+Well y’all thank you so much for joining me in this episode #3 of this current Japanese Gel Series; if you’ve missed previous episodes make sure to check out the playlist on it.

 Thank you so much for hanging out with me today, I’ll see you next week for Episode 4, all about curing units and Japanese gel.